The Blue Door Gallery

 Also fascinating were the pink and thalo paintings of Pamela Bates.
 Two large works of hers, evoking seaside land and water, were in the lobby of the medical practice.
 Smaller and more affordable works were scattered elsewhere.
 The pink Bates uses is striking, especially since she is a member of the group called Pink Abstract Art.
 It’s not a flat, stereotypical Barbie pink—it’s much more nuanced and subtle, with the lighter pink values sliding in and out of the blues.
 They show a masterly execution.

 Also striking are the small, imaginative, half-anthropomorphic ceramic creatures called “thingies” by Ned Roche and the silver, linear trees on rocks by Ryan Kelley.
-Called Wire by Kelly, they are exquisite.
+Called Wire by Ryan, they are exquisite.
 Also beautiful were the hanging, teardrop glass vases in rainbow hues by Janet Zug and other glass works by Gordo Glass.

 It is well worth the trip to York to see the gallery and this treat of a show.
 Enjoy it before it closes on November 5. https://blue-door-gallery.square.site/